Configuring Cloud Foundry for BOSH Backup and Restore (Experimental)

 An external blobstore hosted on Amazon S3 or a compatible storage solution that supports S3 versioning

 For instructions, see Backup and Restore with External Blobstores.

 An NFS volume service component

 |CredHub data store component

-Cloud foundry components use the backup and restore sdk to interface with databases for backup and restore, which supports the following database versions:
+Cloud Foundry components use the backup and restore SDK to interface with databases for backup and restore.
+The backup and restore SDK supports the following database versions:

 Select the ops files you need and apply them in the following order:

 You do not have to apply all ops files listed below and you can apply other ops files in between.

 For example, you can apply an ops file between

 After Cloud Foundry is configured to be compatible with BBR, it can be backed up and restored.